 The time-domain RS for the ith data stream/transmitter in case of IRS/ERS, respectively, is constructed by bit-wise logical XOR operation of the base sequence AN given in the Appendix 1), where N=Nseq according to the numerology in Table 1, and the ith row of the NxN Hadamard matrix Hk obtained as follows

-where N=2k.
+where k=1…K and N=2K.
 Note that the sequence in the first row of Hk contains a sequence with all ones reproducing the base sequence for the first stream or transmitter.
-All pairs of sequences in Hk are mutually orthogonal, using bit-wise multiplication and summation from j=1…N. The XOR operation with AN does not change orthogonality of sequences but improves auto- and cross-correlation properties which is beneficial in case of multi-path [5, 6].
+All pairs of sequences in Hk are mutually orthogonal, using bit-wise multiplication and summation over j=1…N. The XOR operation with AN does not change orthogonality of sequences but improves cross-correlation properties which is beneficial in case of multi-path [5, 6].

 1.2.2.3.2.
 Frequency-domain RS

 The frequency-domain RS for the ith data stream or transmitter use the base sequence AN given in the Appendix 1), where N=Nseq according to the numerology in Table 1.
 Frequency-domain RSs are a set of NRS OFDM symbols [7].
-A specific comb of subcarriers in the frequency domain identifies a particular stream or antenna.
+A specific comb of subcarriers in the frequency domain identifies a particular stream or optical frontend.
 Comb spacing Δ is defined by higher layers taking the fundamental relation

 Δ≤Nseq/NCP